Suffering from anxiety generally involves worry, fear, and rumination about the future.

-This point is particularly salient concerning anxiety disorders, as the inability to engage in treatment outside the home is often inherent in the disorder itself (e.g., agoraphobia and OCD).
+This point is particularly salient concerning anxiety disorders, as the inability to engage in treatment outside the home is often inherent in the disorder itself.

-Fortunately, technology has created an avenue in which individuals suffering from anxiety disorders may be reached.
-By delivering therapist-guided CBT via the computer (aka ‘e-therapy’ or ‘iCBT’), a large number of children and adults may be helped.
+Fortunately, technology has created an avenue in which individuals with anxiety disorders may be reached.
+By delivering therapist-guided CBT via the computer (e-therapy or iCBT), a large number of children and adults may be helped.

-For example, in a study examining a 10-week dose of iCBT among participants with GAD, iCBT was associated with significant positive treatment effects comparable to those found for in-person treatment (Robinson, Titov, & Andrews et al., 2010).
-Similarly, CBT e-therapy has been reported as effective for the treatment of OCD, PTSD, SAD, and GAD (Klein, Meyer, & Austin et al., 2011).
+For example, in a study examining a 10-week dose of iCBT among participants with generalized anxiety, iCBT was associated with significant positive treatment effects comparable to those found for in-person treatment (Robinson et al., 2010).
+Similarly, CBT e-therapy has been reported as effective for the treatment of obsessive-compulsive disorder, PTSD, social anxiety, and generalized anxiety (Klein, Meyer, Austin, & Kyrios, 2011).

-Finally, in a comprehensive review of 26 randomized controlled studies of internet therapy, 23 studies reported positive results for the treatment of depression or anxiety symptoms (Griffiths, Farrer, & Christensen (2010).
-Preliminary findings for the efficacy of internet-based treatment provides promise for adults and children suffering from the often debilitating effects of anxiety disorders.
+Finally, in a comprehensive review of 26 randomized controlled studies of internet therapy, 23 studies reported positive results for the treatment of depression or anxiety symptoms (Griffiths, Farrer, & Christensen, 2010).
+Preliminary findings for the efficacy of internet-based treatment provides promise for adults and children experiencing the often debilitating effects of anxiety disorders.

 A Take-Home Message

-Anxiety symptoms and clinical anxiety disorders—including GAD, panic disorders, PTSD, specific phobias, SAD, and OCD—are highly prevalent and often debilitating.
+Anxiety symptoms and clinical anxiety disorders are highly prevalent and often debilitating.